scribu/wp-posts-to-posts/readme.txt

 A few example use cases:

-* 'review' posts connected to 'product' posts
+* post series
 * manually curated lists of related posts
+* 'actor' posts connected to 'movie' posts

 etc.